rhysd/actionlint/docs/checks.md

   |
 6 |     uses: ./.github/workflows/reusable.yaml
   |           ^~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-test.yaml:14:11: input "id" is typed as number by reusable workflow "./.github/workflows/reusable.yaml". bool value cannot be assigned [expression]
+test.yaml:9:7: input "user" is not defined in "./.github/workflows/reusable.yaml" reusable workflow. defined inputs are "id", "message", "name" [workflow-call]
   |
+9 |       user: rhysd
+  |       ^~~~~
+test.yaml:13:7: secret "credentials" is not defined in "./.github/workflows/reusable.yaml" reusable workflow. defined secret is "password" [workflow-call]
+   |
+13 |       credentials: my-token
+   |       ^~~~~~~~~~~~
+test.yaml:22:11: input "id" is typed as number by reusable workflow "./.github/workflows/reusable.yaml". bool value cannot be assigned [expression]
+   |
-14 |       id: true
+22 |       id: true
    |           ^~~~
-test.yaml:16:16: input "message" is typed as string by reusable workflow "./.github/workflows/reusable.yaml". null value cannot be assigned [expression]
+test.yaml:24:16: input "message" is typed as string by reusable workflow "./.github/workflows/reusable.yaml". null value cannot be assigned [expression]
    |
-16 |       message: null
+24 |       message: null
    |                ^~~~
 ```

-Reusable workflows can define required inputs and secrets.
-When they are missing in a workflow call, actionlint reports an error.
+Reusable workflows can define required/optional inputs and secrets.
+When they are missing or some undefined input is used in a
+workflow call, actionlint reports an error.

 And reusable workflows must define types of their inputs by `type:` field.
 Workflow calls pass constants (`input: 42`) or
 expressions (`inputs: ${{ ... }}`) to the inputs or secrets. actionlint checks types of values passed to inputs in workflow call.